 view in the

 for more information.
-This provides users a consistent experience with your app.
+Doing this provides users a consistent experience with your app.

-This will ensure that your previous fragment will render under the top fragment while it is being
+This helps ensure that your previous fragment renders under the top fragment while it is being

-Jetpack Navigation can work on Wear OS but has the same drawbacks as using fragments.
-It adds development work and because Wear OS app's hierarchy is generally shallow and linear, it doesn't offer as many advantages.
-As outlined earlier, an activity-only approach is best.
+Jetpack Navigation can work on Wear OS, but it has the same drawbacks as fragments.
+It adds development work and, because a Wear OS app's hierarchy is generally shallow and linear, it doesn't offer many advantages.
+An activity-only approach is best.

 To fully leverage Jetpack Navigation, do the following:

 Make sure every fragment uses a